tlaasik/vgafb/README.md

 ![Schematic and pcb pictures](sch_pcb.jpg)

 ## Usage
 1. Decide how to generate pixel clock, this may limit what resolutions are available.
 For example, Arduino may run at 16MHz and generate 8MHz that is fed into CLKIN.
-Then using 2.5x multiplier 20MHz pixel clock is generated suitable for 400x300@60Hz mode
+Then using 2.5x multiplier 20MHz pixel clock is generated suitable for 400x300@60Hz and 256x256@60Hz modes
 2. Wire this schematic together with your Arduino board or chip
 3. Download [arduino_lib/](arduino_lib/) and place the contents where your arduino libraries are (usually c:\Users\<username>3\Documents\Arduino\libraries\) or directly in your project folder
 4. See [arduino_lib/examples/TextOnScreen_8x2g.ino](arduino_lib/examples/TextOnScreen_8x2g.ino)

 List of modes supported (format tells screen width and height, refresh rate and required pixel clock)
 * vgamode_640x480_75Hz_32MHz
+* vgamode_640x400_85Hz_32MHz
 * vgamode_400x300_60Hz_20MHz
 * vgamode_320x240_75Hz_16MHz
 * vgamode_320x200_85Hz_16MHz
+* vgamode_256x256_60Hz_20MHz (partial screen, uses 400x300 mode)

 Wiring to Arduino Nano
 ```